» Transversal Madness

 El Dia D, Mexico City, January 31 and February 1, 2020

-Concept, Choreography and Installation: Carima Neusser, Per Hüttner Performance: Carima Neusser Concert and Soundscape: Per Hüttner.
+Concept: Carima Neusser, Per Hüttner Choreography and performance: Carima Neusser Live Soundscape: Per Hüttner.
 Funded by: The Swedish Arts Council and Helge Ax:son Johnsons stiftelse.